austineinstein/t/README.md

 # FanCradle Blogs

-**Thou** integrates the packages you need so you can write once, deploy everywhere.
+**Thou** integrates the packages you need so you can write once, and deploy everywhere.
 This tool supports our music/content model to upsell products for our creators.

-**1st steps to run:**
+**Steps to run:**
-- Run setup.py
+- setup.py install
 - pnpm run start

 ### Try Here